ArcanaXIX/GhostTrickNGPlus/Release/README.txt

 Do you want to play Ghost Trick as a cat the whole time?
 This patch is for you.

-I made this hack because after beating the game I wanted to do just that.
-It ended up taking about 4 years to reverse-engineer enough of the game's code to implement it, but it's now in a baseline fully-playable state!

 Implemented Changes:
   * Every portrait sprite for Sissel in gameplay and menus has been replaced with the cat.
   * ...For the ENGLISH language only.
 The portrait sprites are defined per-localization and I only modified the English files.